 - Wash the oranges well.
 Put them in a medium saucepan, and cover with water.
 Put the saucepan over medium heat, cover, and simmer for two hours, adding a little hot water if the level gets too low.
 Drain, and let cool.
 Cut in quarters and puree in a food processor, blender, or food mill.

 - Peel and chop the fresh ginger.
 Dice the candied ginger finely.
 In a large mixing bowl, beat the eggs with a fork.
-Whisk in the orange puree, sugar, almonds, baking powder, and fresh ginger, until well blended.
+Whisk in the orange puree, sugar, almonds, baking soda, and fresh ginger, until well blended.
 Fold in the bits of candied ginger.